walles/barnklocka2/README.md

 * Set up CI for deploying to GitHub pages
 * Make it work at 262x352 window size.
 This emulates what I have on my phone with the keyboard up.
+* At the same time
+  * OK: Make it work at 229x352 window size
+    * OK: Correct answer
+    * OK: Incorrect answer
+  * OK: Make it work in a larger window
+    * OK: Correct answer
+    * OK: Incorrect answer